deors/workshop-microservices/readme.md

 ### 2.1) Set up Swarm

-The following instructions will show how to create a simple one in VirtualBox, in the case that a swarm is not already available.
+The following instructions will show how to create a simple swarm in VirtualBox, in the case that a swarm is not already available.
 In the case that a Docker Swarm is already available, skip to section 2.2.

 In this setup, the swarm will be formed by three manager nodes, and three worker nodes, named: